Is it Possible For Man to Recover From Low Sperm Count?

 With such a low count, it can be almost impossible to conceive a child through natural means.
 But fortunately, there are ways to boost your sperm and win back that fertility.
 Let’s explore further how this condition affects men and how you can recover from it.

 Pregnancy is a complicated process.
-To conceive a child a man’s sperm must combine with a woman’s egg.
+In order to conceive a child a man’s sperm must combine with a woman’s egg.
 However, if there is an issue with either the female reproductive system or male reproductive health or both, then sperm might not reach an egg and conception won’t happen.

 However, a low sperm count doesn’t always mean that you won’t have a child.
 If the sperm quality is good and is moving well, then there are chances of conception.
 But if you have low sperm production along with other infertility factors such as malformed sperm or low sperm motility then it might cause difficulty in getting pregnant.